A Complete Review of the Top 5 Currencies in the World

 The UK is known for its service industry, which is responsible for more than a third of its GDP.
 It is also known for its goods sector.
 The country’s biggest trading partners are China, the European Union, Sweden, and Japan among others.

 In recent years, the focus of the market has been on Brexit.
 The happenings have led to a sharp decline of the sterling because of the importance role of the EU on the UK economy.
-The chart below shows the performance of the sterling index.

 Japanese Yen

-Japan is the third biggest economy after the United States and China.
+Japan is the third-biggest economy after the United States and China.
 The country has a GDP of more than $5 trillion and is known for its huge export sector.
 Brands like Mitsubishi and Nissan are its pride.
 Most importantly, Japan is known for its large overseas investments.
 For example, Japan is the second holder of US debt after China.

 Japan does a lot of international trade.
 Its biggest trading partners are countries like the United States, South Korea, China, and the European Union.